cfengine/documentation/reference/promise-types/processes.markdown

 ### restart_class

-**Description**: A class to be defined globally if the process is not running, so that a `command:` rule can be referred to restart the process
+**Description:** A class to be defined globally if the process is not running, so that a `command:` rule can be referred to restart the process

 This is a signal to restart a process that should be running, if it is